 Share our Strength makes a stop in Portsmouth, New Hampshire, when more than 70 local restaurants will get together beneath big-top tents on the grounds of Strawbery Banke Museum.
 This year’s Taste promises to be the best yet, featuring incredible food and drink from the top restaurants and brewers on the Seacoast, a fabulous silent auction with rare items and experiences, a VIP lounge, and music so you can dance the night away!
 Proceeds go toward aiding hunger relief efforts.

 Starting at the turn of the century, many Italian families from Sicily settled in the fishing community of Gloucester.
 They continued many of the customs they had practiced in the old country; among these, paying homage to St. Peter, the Patron Saint of Fishermen.
 This annual festival honors St. Peter and is a celebration of the community and its rich heritage.
 This festival includes an annual open air Mass at the Altar at St. Peter’s Square, followed by a procession and the blessing of the Italian-American fishing fleet.
 In the afternoon is the famous and entertaining Greasy Pole competition in which brave souls run across a grease-covered pole above the water trying to capture a flag.
 In the Seine Boat Races, twelve-man crews prove their strength and stamina by rowing against each other in old Seine boats in a grueling mile long race.

 For perfect summer evenings of picnics, music and fireworks, come see the Vermont Symphony Orchestra.
 The VSO has performances throughout the season at various outdoor venues around the state.
 Check link for full schedule.

-Running each Thursday, Friday, Saturday, and Sunday from late June through late August
+Running each Thursday, Friday, Saturday, and Sunday from June 27 through August 24

 Prescott Park -- Portsmouth, New Hampshire